Secure CheckoutPersonal information is secured with SSL technology.

 Dr Sukanta Nayak is Assistant Professor in the Department of Mathematics, at the Amrita School of Engineering in Coimbatore, India.
 He previously held a postdoctoral research fellowship at the University of Johannesburg, South Africa, and received his Ph.D. in mathematics from the National Institute of Technology Rourkela, in India.
 His research interests include numerical analysis, linear algebra, fuzzy finite element method, fuzzy heat, neutron diffusion equations, fuzzy stochastic differential equations and wavelet analysis.
 He has published widely in the field, including as co-author of a book entitled Interval Finite Element Method with MATLAB, for Elsevier’s Academic Press (2018).

-Assistant Professor in the Department of Mathematics, Amrita School of Engineering, Coimbatore, India
+Assistant Professor, Department of Mathematics, Amrita School of Engineering, Coimbatore, India

 "This book explains how this uncertainty method can be incorporated into a MATLAB program using the finite element method.
 It provides simple examples to illustrate the IFEM method. ...Readers who use FEMs to generate models might be very interested int hsi emthod to handle uncertainty in model input parameters." -IEEE Electrical Insulation Magazine